 Saratoga has a spa tradition too, thanks to natural mineral springs and lavish retreats built around them in the late 1800s.
 Today’s modern Shangri-Las include Nilou and Preston Wynne.

 Welcome to California’s tech-centric brain pool.
-Wrapping around the south end of San Francisco Bay, the communities collectively known as Silicon Valley are home base for the heart and soul of computer technology, including silicon chip technology, computer design, apps and Apples, smart phones—smart everything.
-Some companies are so big and so influential that their names have become part of our vocabulary (if you don’t believe us, just Google it).
+Stretching roughly from the city of Belmont down to San Jose around the south end of San Francisco Bay, Silicon Valley is home to some of the largest technology corporations in the world.
+The area is marked by sprawling campuses, including that of Stanford University and Fortune 500 companies like Google, Apple, and Facebook.
 Hike or bike a trail and overhear the next big idea.
-Visit a museum that blinks and buzzes with what-if technology.
+Visit a museum that blinks and buzzes with what-if innovations.
 And enjoy the riches of a booming economy, with performance spaces, high-end shopping, and multi-starred restaurants.

 Exclusivity is part of Palo Alto’s allure.
 Stanford University accepts fewer than 5 percent of its applicants, and hiring rates for nearby tech giants Google and Facebook are estimated to be under 0.2 percent.
 But for visitors, the opposite is true.
 Anyone can visit Palo Alto—located conveniently close to both San Francisco and San Jose—and feel welcomed by the sunny climate, rich culture, and fascinating innovation—no application necessary.